The Tragic Porsche Crash

 CONCLUSION

-The incident involving Vedant Agarwal, who caused a fatal car crash in Pune while allegedly driving fake uhren kaufen under the in?uence, has highlighted critical issues of parental responsibility and legal accountability.
+The incident involving Vedant Agarwal, who caused a fatal car crash in Pune while allegedly driving under the in?uence, has highlighted critical issues of parental responsibility and legal accountability.
 The 17-year-old faces charges for rash and negligent driving, which led to the deaths of two IT professionals.
 His father, Vishal Agarwal, was also arrested for allowing his minor son to consume alcohol and drive, re?ecting serious lapses in parental oversight.

 The family's legal troubles are compounded by the grandfather's alleged involvement in a 2009 shooting incident linked to gangster Chhota Rajan.
 This history adds a layer of complexity to the case, bringing increased public and media scrutiny.